tylerperyea/molwitch-renderer/README.md

 NCATS custom Molecule Renderer that uses Molwitch `Chemical` objects into image files.

+This project is used by the  [GSRS Project](https://gsrs.ncats.nih.gov)
 ## Customizable by JSON Configuration

 The `RendererOptions` class has many configuration options to change how the renderer displays.
 An instance can either be created by making a new `RendererOptions` instance